 The palace is only accessible to the public twice a year on New Year (January 2) and the Emperor’s birthday (currently February 23) and for guided tours from Tuesday to Saturday.
 Guided tours must be reserved way in advance on the palace website (see above).

 The 2.3mio square foot (210,000 square meter) East Gardens are accessible without a reservation and are a nicely laid out piece of land with a small pond near the Imperial Palace.
 Besides beautifully manicured nature, you will see impressive massive stone walls and a few guard houses that are still standing.
-When we visited in late August, everything was green and very few flowers were blooming.
-Walking around and seeing the sites (especially Ninomaru Garden) takes about 60-90min.
+Walking around the gardens, and seeing the sites (especially Ninomaru Garden), takes about 60-90min.
 The view of the Imperial Palace from the Nijubashi Bridge is disappointing.

 The Tokyo National Museum is the oldest national museum in Japan, the largest art museum in Japan, and one of the largest art museums in the world.
 It holds over 110,000 artifacts that focus on ancient and medieval Japanese art and art along the Silk Road, and Greco-Buddhist art.